Sixth Corps Area

-Sixth Corps Area was a Corps area, effectively a military district, of the United States Army from 1921 to the 1940s.
+Sixth Corps Area was a Corps area, effectively a military district, of the United States Army from 20 August 1920 to 7 December 1941.
 The headquarters was established at Fort Sheridan, Illinois, in August 1920, from portions of the former Central Department, but then moved to the U.S. Post Office Building at 1819 West Pershing Road in Chicago on 10 October 1921.

 The corps area covered the states of Wisconsin, Michigan and Illinois and Jefferson Barracks, Missouri.
-It was responsible for the mobilization, administration, and training of units of the Second and Fifth Armies, I Cavalry Corps (Regular Army, but inactive, 1927-1940), VI Army Corps (6th Division, 32d and 33rd Divisions) and XVI Army Corps (85th, 86th, 101st Divisions), select GHQ Reserve units, the Zone of the Interior support units of the Sixth Corps Area Support Command, and 21st Airship Group at Scott Field, Illinois (12 August 1936-19 February 1939).
+It was responsible for the mobilization, administration, and training of units of the Second and Fifth Armies, I Cavalry Corps (Regular Army, but inactive, 1927-1940), VI Army Corps (6th Division, 32d Division and 33rd Division) and XVI Army Corps (85th Division, 86th Division, 101st Division), select GHQ Reserve units, the Zone of the Interior support units of the Sixth Corps Area Support Command, and 21st Airship Group at Scott Field, Illinois (12 August 1936-19 February 1939).
 2d Balloon Squadron was assigned to Sixth Corps Area from 20 May 1930 - 30 December 1940.

+The Sixth Corps Area Training Center was established at Fort Sheridan, Illinois 20 December 1921 and was later moved to Camp Custer, Michigan until 17 August 1922.
+The training area was responsible for annual summer training of regular army, organized reserves, R.O.T.C. and the C.M.T.C.

 On 24 March 1923, the 21st Aero Squadron was reconstituted as the 21st Observation Squadron of the United States Army Air Service.
 The Army activated the unit as a "Regular Army Inactive" squadron, meaning that although it was a Regular Army unit, it was manned with reserve personnel.
 It was assigned to the 9th Observation Group in the Sixth Corps Area.
 The 21st's designated Active Associate unit was the 15th Observation Squadron, at Chanute Field, Illinois, which was also its designated mobilization station.

 In 1927 it was withdrawn from the Sixth Corps Area and reassigned to the Fourth Corps Area.

-Paul Malone was promoted to major general and assumed command of the Sixth Corps Area in Chicago in 1928.
-Malone then left the United States in April 1929 and embarked for a new assignment in the Philippines.

 Major active duty installations in the corps area included Fort Brady, Chanute Field, Camp Custer, Jefferson Barracks, Scott Field, Fort Sheridan, and Fort Wayne.
 Camp Douglas and Camp Grant were among the National Guard installations.

+After World War II began turning against the Axis, prisoners of war began arriving in the United States.
 "The responsibility of medical care for prisoners of war fell mainly upon the surgeons' offices of the Second, Fourth, Sixth, and Seventh Service Commands, since prisoner-of-war camps were concentrated in these areas.
 Surgeons of the service commands along the coast cooperated with medical men of the Navy and the Coast Guard, as well as with Army port surgeons, in attempting to maintain sanitary conditions in coastal areas and in receiving Army and prisoner-of-war patients evacuated from overseas."

+One of the prison camps was Camp Ellis, between the towns of Bernadotte, Ipava, and Table Grove in Fulton County, Illinois.

 "In the First and Sixth Service Commands, pigeons were located at a number of airbases and fields."